ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/getting-started.md

 So you've got your EE-NBIOT-01 and are anxious to get started.
 Before the fun can start we need to complete some steps in the Telenor NB-IoT Developer Platform.
 Let's go!

 ### Login
 Navigate to https://nbiot.engineering.
-In order to login, you will need a CONNECT account.
-If you don't have a CONNECT account, you can just enter your phone number and follow the instructions.
+In order to login, you will need a CONNECT account or a GitHub account.
 Once logged in you should be greeted by a simple dashboard:

 ![Screenshot: Just logged in](img/fresh-login.png)